christianThardy/christianThardy.github.io/llms-mental-health.md

 # BT2000 dataset revisited

 In a <a href="https://xtian.ai/finding-similarities-between-friends" title="xtian.ai" rel="nofollow">previous post</a>, the bt2000 dataset was cultivated and used in an array of shallow and deep learning tasks to understand the mental health of a group of community users.
-The goal is to train a classifier that can nudge a large language model in a specific direction, which will allow us to better control its output for our purposes of generating thoughtful and meaningful questions to improve the quality of its mental health advice for users.
+Going forward, the goal has been to train a classifier that can nudge a large language model in a specific direction, which will allow us to better control its output for our purposes of generating thoughtful and meaningful questions to improve the quality of its mental health advice for users.
 To engineer features from user text, we were able to create a wide range of:

 High level emotion labels: